-Our data is highly reproducible and provides more in depth coverage compared to other similar studies that measure both protein and RNA (Table 1).
-Biological repeats of protein and RNA measurements correlated highly with each other with pearson correlations of 0.95 and 0.92 between biological repeats of raw proteomics counts and correlations of 0.93 for raw RNAseq counts between biological repeats (figure1-supplemental 2).
+We first assessed reproducibility of our data, and found that it was highly reproducible.
+Biological repeats of protein and RNA measurements correlated highly with each other.
+We saw Pearson correlations of 0.95 and 0.92 between biological repeats of raw proteomics counts and correlations of 0.93 for raw RNAseq counts between biological repeats (Figure 1-supplemental 2).
+We next compared coverage relative to previous works, and found that we obtained more in depth coverage compared to other similar studies that measure both protein and RNA (Table 1).

-Other comparative studies provided less coverage and observations than our study.
 Yoon et al. used 2D gels and microarrays to measure 60 significantly changing proteins and 4144 mRNAs in the E. coli REL606 strain, the same strain used in this study (Yoon et al., 2012).
 By comparison, we observe over 2600 proteins with ~1200 that change significantly through the duration of our time course along with 4116 mRNAs, 89 sRNAs, 85 tRNAs (at early exponential phase).
-Though the total number of proteins in Yoon et al. observed at early exponential phase is not reported it is likely an order of magnitude less than our observations, if it follows the same pattern as the proteins undergoing fold change.
-Taniguch et al. measured protein and mRNA content of single cells using YFP fusions and FISH resulting in the measurement of 1,018 proteins and 137 transcripts in an Ecoli K12 variant (Taniguchi et al., 2010).
-Lewis et al. also measured ~1,000 proteins and RNA expression of 4428 genes and although these data sets where published separately, they where performed in the same lab and under similar conditions and thus are also comparable to a degree (Lewis et al., 2010, 2009).
-Our proteomics measurements are far more complete than other comparison studies providing more than 1,000 additional protein observations than the previous top comparative study, as many mRNAs as other studies, and additional data on tRNAs and sRNAs.
+Even though the total number of proteins in Yoon et al. observed at early exponential phase is not reported, it is likely an order of magnitude less than our observations, if it follows the same pattern as the proteins undergoing fold change.
+Taniguch et al. measured protein and mRNA content of single cells using YFP fusions and FISH, resulting in the measurement of 1,018 proteins and 137 transcripts in an E. coli K12 variant (Taniguchi et al., 2010).
+Lewis et al. also measured ~1,000 proteins and RNA expression of 4428 genes.
+Although these data sets where published separately, they where performed in the same lab and under similar conditions and thus are also comparable to a degree (Lewis et al., 2010, 2009).
+Our proteomics measurements are far more complete than other comparison studies, providing more than 1,000 additional protein observations than the previous top comparative study, as many mRNAs as other studies, and additional data on tRNAs and sRNAs.

-Our experiments are also as good, if not better, than other experiments that focus on proteomics or RNA measurements alone.
-Using SILAC, Soares et al. Observed 2,053 proteins in at least 1 of 2 biological repeats (fdr<1%) (Soares et al., 2013).
-We measured 2,658 proteins in at least 1 of 3 biological repeats with around 2,200 protein IDs per sample (fdr<1%).
-A more recent study using the FASP method, also observed around 2,200 proteins per sample, comparable to our recovery (Wiśniewski and Rakus, 2014).
-Additionally, using RNAseq, we measured as many mRNAs as microarray approaches with the added benefit of measuring 89 sRNAs and 85 tRNAs simultaneously(Raghavan et al., 2011).
-As a point of reference previous RNAseq experiments on E. coli K-12 strain found 133 sRNAs and 4161 genes.
+Our experiments also provide coverage comparable to or better than other experiments that focus on proteomics or RNA measurements alone.
+Using SILAC, Soares et al. observed 2,053 proteins in at least 1 of 2 biological repeats, at a false discovery rate (FDR) of <1% (Soares et al., 2013).
+We measured 2,658 proteins in at least 1 of 3 biological repeats with around 2,200 protein IDs per sample using the same FDR cutoff.
+A more recent study, using the FASP method, also observed around 2,200 proteins per sample, comparable to our recovery (Wiśniewski and Rakus, 2014).
+Additionally, using RNAseq, we recovered as many mRNAs as microarray approaches do, with the added benefit of measuring 89 sRNAs and 85 tRNAs at the same time (Raghavan et al., 2011).
+As a point of reference, previous RNAseq experiments on the E. coli K-12 strain found 133 sRNAs and 4161 genes.
 Thus our recovery of both proteins and RNA represent the state of the art of the field, far outperforming recent comparative studies.
 As an added benefit of our study we also simultaneously measured lipidA, phospholid, and flux ratios in central metabolism, covering a wider range of cellular components than previous comparison studies.

-General trends of RNA and Protein time course
+General trends in RNA and protein abundance over time